This is a shortened version of my newest piece on my very favorite herb and namesake, enjoy!

 Rosa spp.

-: cold/dry
+Energetics: cold/dry

-: astringent, blood moving (emmenagogue), refrigerant, aphrodisiac, anti-inflammatory,
+Primary Actions: astringent, blood moving (emmenagogue), refrigerant, aphrodisiac, anti-inflammatory,

-: immune, digestive, reproductive, heart/circulatory, nervous
+Organ Systems: immune, digestive, reproductive, heart/circulatory, nervous

-: every little bit, even the thorns
+Parts used: every little bit, even the thorns

-: Sweetbriar, Shatapatri, Yeu ji hua, Briar Rose and many more
+Common names: Sweetbriar, Shatapatri, Yeu ji hua, Briar Rose and many more

-In the driest whitest stretch of pain's infinite desert, I lost my sanity and found this rose.
+In the driest whitest stretch of pain's infinite desert, I lost my sanity and found this rose. — Rumi

 Growing up, I scorned garden Roses for weedier, wild plants.
 Though I loved all things green, I had a hard time understanding the common emphasis on the dandified and often weak hybrid flowers that populated gardens, lawns and windowsills.
 Never having been pampered myself, I didn’t have any use for domesticated and over-fertilized prima donnas.
 Instead, I fancied berry brambles and Nettles -- rampant and untameable children that overtook gardens and yards, climbing fences and walls as they spread through waste areas and forgotten lots.
 As I erupted into adolescence as an angry runaway from an abusive home, I could identify with their tenacity and fierce will to not just survive but thrive in even the poorest soil.